-In the lush Amazon rainforest of northern Peru, coffee growers and conservationists have come together with the regional government to create the fourth protected area declared in Amazonas with the support of NCI in the past two years.
-NCI’s local team has worked steadily to help bring this vision to life by providing key technical support and coordinating diverse stakeholders.
+In the lush Amazon rainforest of northern Peru, coffee growers and conservationists have come together with the regional government to create the fourth protected area declared in Amazonas with the support of Nature & Culture in the past two years.
+Nature & Culture’s local team has worked steadily to help bring this vision to life by providing key technical support and coordinating diverse stakeholders.

 The Monte Alegre Conservation Concession spans 52,700 acres and completes a corridor of four protected areas in the Amazon-Andes region of southern Amazonas.
 In addition to preserving pristine Amazon rainforest, it safeguards charismatic species such as the spectacled bear, hairy anteater, and the yellow-tailed woolly monkey – an endangered species found only in this area.

 Monte Alegre and the neighboring protected areas – Dase Nain, Tijae Nain, and Pamau Nain – are playing a key role in the advancement of sustainable industries that enhance the economic wellbeing of local people while preserving the globally important forests of Amazonas.
 In Monte Alegre, coffee has emerged as the leading industry to unite goals for conservation and economic prosperity.